-$$y{iasd} = \beta \ containment_d + \alpha_a + \delta_s + \Gamma \mathbf{X_i} + \epsilon{iasd},$$ (1)
+$$y{iasd} = \beta \ containment_d + \alpha_a + \delta_s + \Gamma \mathbf{X}{\mathbf{i}} + \epsilon{iasd},\tag{1}$$ where i denotes the respondent, a is her age, s her state of residency, and d her district. y{iasd} is the outcome variable, and containment_d is the district level measure of containment (the leave-one-out share of respondents in a district experiencing containment policies).

-where i denotes the respondent, a their age, s their state of residency, and d their district. y{iasd} is the outcome variable, and $containment_d$ is the district-level measure of containment (the share of respondents in a district experiencing containment policies).
 All specifications include age fixed effects α_a and state fixed effects δ_s .
-The vector of controls $\mathbf{X_i}$ includes indicator variables for whether the district was in a red or orange zone in India's previous centralized lockdown during April and May 2020.
-We include two additional sets of controls to assist in ruling out either simultaneous causality between containment and the negative outcomes we observe or omitted variable bias from pre-pandemic socioeconomic measures.
+The vector of controls \mathbf{X}i includes indicator variables for whether the district was in a red or orange zone during India's previous centralized lockdown in April and May 2020.12 We include two additional sets of controls to assist in ruling out either simultaneous causality between containment and the negative outcomes we observe or omitted variable bias from pre-pandemic socioeconomic measures.
 First, we control for the cumulative per capita COVID-19 death and case rate between the start of the pandemic and the time of the survey to control for the direct effects of the health crisis.
-Second, we use double-lasso (Urminsky, Hansen and Chernozhukov, 2016) to select additional controls, which may improve power or balance, from the pre-pandemic socioeconomic measures from the survey
+Second, we use double-lasso (Urminsky, Hansen and Chernozhukov, 2016) to select additional controls, which may improve power or balance, from the pre-pandemic socioeconomic measures in the survey.
+The full list of potential control variables is given in Appendix A. To maintain a consistent sample across regressions, we restrict the sample in all these regressions to individuals for whom all control variables are available.